-The Company is in the business of mineral development and where economically feasible, mining of tungsten, silver and gold.
-Its principal properties are located in the state of Nevada and surrounding states with additional properties located in the province of Ontario and state of North Carolina.
-The Company's focus during the year was rehabilitating its Springer tungsten facility in Pershing County, NV.
-Advanced exploration of the Company's gold properties is underway, including drilling at Adelaide which resulted in the intersection of encouraging gold mineralization and initiation of drill permitting for the Tuscarora and High Grade projects.
+The Company is in the business of mineral development, and where economically feasible, mining of the specialty metals tungsten, molybdenum, vanadium and uranium.
+Its principal properties are located in the state of Nevada with additional properties located in the province of Ontario and state of North Carolina.
+The Company's focus during the quarter was maintaining the Springer facility, in Pershing County, NV, on a warm standby mode and continuing metallurgical testing for ongoing process optimization.